nicbh/ionicTODO/README.md

 # ionicTODO
-TODO demo to learn ionic
+TODO demo to learn ionic with natural and friendly UI